Vicious Fun: Plot

 Officer Tony and detectives Doyle and Hollands take Carrie and Joel to the police station for questioning.
 Joel tries explaining what happened, but the detectives dismiss his seemingly crazy claims.
-Joel also tries calling Sarah to warn her about Bob, but she simply says she is coming to get Joel before hanging up.
+Joel tries calling Sarah to warn her about Bob, but she simply says she is coming to get Joel before hanging up.
 Even though Carrie warns that Bob and the other killers will come to the station to murder everyone, the disbelieving detectives lock Carrie and Joel in a cell.
 Bob poses as a special agent to infiltrate the police station.
 Bob’s ruse gives him access to a notebook confiscated from Carrie.
 Carrie’s kill list reveals what she has been doing.
 Fritz kills Officer Tony.
 Mike and Bob kill the two detectives.
-Using a stolen paper clip, Carrie unlocks the cells holding her and Joel.
-Carrie kills Mike and Fritz.
+Using a paper clip, Carrie unlocks both her cell and Joel's, then kills Mike and orders Joel to leave the station.

-Sarah is shocked at the bloody scene when she arrives at the station.
-Bob stabs Carrie from behind.
-Joel gets stabbed in his arm when he steps in to shield Carrie.
-After knocking Bob to the floor, Joel helps Carrie limp outside to Sarah’s car.
+Sarah arrives at the station just before Joel returns.
+Carrie kills Fritz, but Bob stabs her from behind, then stabs Joel in his arm when he tries to shield Carrie.
+Bob strangles her but Joel knocks him to the floor and helps Carrie limp outside to Sarah’s car.
 Sarah smacks into Bob while speeding away to the hospital.
 Bob poses as a doctor to infiltrate the hospital where Carrie and Joel are being treated.
 Joel helps Carrie fight Bob.
 Carrie stabs Bob to death with a scalpel.
-Having changed her mind about Joel’s ineffectual uselessness, Carrie considers taking him on as an apprentice.
+Having changed her mind about Joel’s usefulness, Carrie considers taking him on as an apprentice.
 Joel nods goodbye to Sarah as he and Carrie sneak out of the hospital.
 Some time later, Carrie and Joel take down a serial killer hiding out at a movie theater showing a Jack Portwood film based on the killer cab driver idea Jack stole from Joel.